A struggle we all face: How do I possibly choose a major?

 Let’s face it: applying to college during a global pandemic can feel like taking a shot in the dark.
 Students cannot attend in-person college campus tours or sit in on information sessions.
 Any virtual activities that simulate a real college experience or provide additional details about a school’s offerings could help students to make the most educated choice possible.
 What if there was a chance to see what a real college class feels like from your bedroom?

 By the time I got to my junior year in high school, I had a rough idea of what I wanted to study.
 I decided on business.
 I also knew of so many schools that had great business programs across the country.
 The problem was that I did not know exactly what type of business to focus on.
 It took me quite awhile to land on studying hotel and tourism management.
 However, I would have decided a lot sooner if I could’ve just gotten a taste of what the major was before I made my decision.
 That’s where precollege programs come in!

 Virtual NYU classes before I apply?
 YES!

 When I was in high school, I wish I knew about Career Edge.
 Career Edge is a high school summer program created by the School of Professional Studies at NYU.
-It has shifted to an online format for the summer of 2021.
+The program will be offered in-person for the summer of 2022.
 The program offers intensive one-week career focused study options for rising high school sophomores, juniors, and seniors.
 There are hospitality classes like Destination Marketing and Event Planning and Management in New York City.
 There are also unique business classes like Investing like a Wall Street Pro and Introduction to Financial Technology.
 Career Edge even offers medical classes such as Public Health and Exploring Careers in Medicine, as well as arts classes like Discovering New York City Architecture: A Foundation in Design, Theory, and Practice and Screenwriting—Visual Storytelling: From Short to Feature-Length Films.
 Clearly, something for everyone!